SINTEF/dlite/doc/contributors_guide/code_changes.md

 Code changes
 ============
-Although that DLite haven't reached version 1.0.0, it strives to be stable and not introduce unnecessary backward-incompatible changes.
+Although that DLite has not reached version 1.0.0, the intention is for it to be stable and not introduce unnecessary backward-incompatible changes.

 Versioning